MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 ### Microservices leveraging Kubernetes APIs

-Access to Kubernetes APIs is another deciding factor - Azure Kubernetes Service provides direct access to Kubernetes APIs, while Azure Container Apps does not.
+Access to Kubernetes APIs is often a deciding factor - Azure Kubernetes Service provides direct access to Kubernetes APIs, while Azure Container Apps does not.
 Azure Container Apps hides the complexities of Kubernetes and simplifies the container deployment experience.
-However, if the microservice is designed to directly interact with Kubernetes APIs, Azure Kubernetes Service may be the right choice.
+However, if the microservice deployment is designed to directly interact with Kubernetes APIs, Azure Kubernetes Service may be the right choice.

+### Other decision factors

-There may be additional decision factors such as use of GPUs, whether the microservice code is packaged as containers, whether they leverage frameworks such as Java Springboot etc.
+There may be other decision factors impacting the choice of microservice compute platform selection.
+They include the use and choice of service mesh, platform scalability, skill set within the organization etc.

 ## Considerations
 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see Microsoft Azure Well-Architected Framework.